CC-Archived/flex-extensions/README.markdown

 * **ChartHoverControl, ChartHoverCrossHairControl**

 	This custom chart control can be used in the `<mx:annotationElements>` tag of any CartesianChart (AreaChart, ColumnChart, LineChart, etc.) to detect when the user hovers the mouse over the chart.
 These components dispatch ChartHoverEvent events that provide the current hovered x and y coordinates in data coordinates.
 ChartHoverControl can be extended to implement custom hover indicator drawing logic.
-ChartHoverCrossHairControl extends ChartHoverControl and draws a crosshair at the hovered location.
+ChartHoverCrossHairControl extends ChartHoverControl and draws a crosshair or horizontal/vertical line at the hovered location.

 ### Chart Elements ###

 * **AnnotationLine**

 	This custom chart element can be used in the `<mx:annotationElements>` or `<mx:backgroundElements>` tag of any CartesianChart (AreaChart, ColumnChart, LineChart, etc.) to draw a line for the specified data coordinate(s).
-This element supports CSS styles for a custom line strokes.
+This element supports CSS styles for custom line strokes.

 * **Background**